How to apply

-Am I eligible for the Erasmus+ Programme?
+Am I eligible for the European Exchange Programme?

-- you are a current QMUL student
+- you are a current Queen Mary student;

 - your school or department has an exchange agreement with your proposed host university (this means that they are considered a "partner institution");

 Please view our Entry Requirements page for additional information.